davidfcarr/marginalia/readme.txt

 == Description ==

-The Marginalia plugin for WordPress lets you format content with notes or comments aligned float:left or float:right to the main body of your content.
+The My Marginalia plugin for WordPress lets you format content with notes or comments aligned float:left or float:right to the main body of your content.

 *marginalia (n)*: notes in the margin of a book, manuscript, or letter